Gertrud Kolmar: Family and early life

 Commemorative plaque for Gertrud Kolmar in Berlin-Westend.
 Translated, it reads:"The lyric poet Gertrud Kolmar spent her childhood and youth in the previous building on this site.
 Committed to forced labour as a Jew after 1933, she was deported to Auschwitz in 1943, and murdered there."

 Gertrud Kolmar came from an assimilated middle-class German Jewish family.
 Her father, Ludwig Chodziesner, was a criminal defense lawyer.
 Her mother, Elise Chodziesner (née Schoenflies), came from an intellectual mercantile family.
 The oldest of four siblings, she grew up in Berlin's Charlottenburg quarter, in the present-day Berlin-Westend.
 She attended a private girls' grammar school from 1901 to 1911, and then a women's agricultural and home economics college, Arvedshof, in Elbisbach, near Leipzig.

-While active as a kindergarten teacher, she learnt Russian and completed a course in 1915/1916 for language teachers in Berlin, graduating with a diploma in English and French.
-At about this time she had a brief affair with an army officer, Karl Jodel, which ended with an abortion, which her parents insisted on her having.
-During the last two years of World War I she was also employed as an interpreter and censor of soldiers' correspondence in a prisoner-of-war camp in Döberitz, near Berlin.

-In 1917 her first book, simply titled 'Poems' (Gedichte), appeared under the pseudonym of Gertrud Kolmar, Kolmar being the German name for the town of Chodzież in the former Prussian province of Posen from which her family came.
-After the war, she worked as a governess for several families in Berlin, and briefly, in 1927, in Hamburg, as a teacher of the handicapped.
-In that same year she undertook a study trip to France, staying in Paris and Dijon, where she trained to be an interpreter.
-In 1928, she returned to her family home after her mother's health deteriorated to look after the household.
-Upon her mother's death in March 1930, she worked as her father's secretary.